freedombox/FreedomBox/HACKING.md

 ## Setting Up Development Environment Using Vagrant

 Vagrant is a free software command line utility for managing the life cycle of virtual machines.
 The FreedomBox project provides ready-made virtual machines (VMs) for use with Vagrant.
-These images make setting up an environment for Plinth development rather simple:  You can edit the Plinth source code on your host and immediately see the effects in the running VM.
+These images make setting up an environment for FreedomBox development rather simple: You can edit the source code on your host and immediately see the effects in the running VM.
 The entire setup is automatic and requires about 4.5 GB of disk space.

 1. Install Vagrant and VirtualBox: